inevolin/PyCRM/README.md

 Remember that well-organized businesses face less issues and have a higher productivity, especially when it comes to client, document and data management.
 It is essential to have structure and discipline within your organization, no matter your role in that company.

 ## Requirements
-You should use a Linux system with Python 3.6+
+You should use a Linux system with Python 3.6+ with pip.
 Other operating systems should work as well, but you'll need to manually figure out how to install 3rd-party dependencies.

 ## Document Management